zw1454/cs107-FinalProject/docs/milestone1.md

 We have decided to choose the GNU General Public License.
 We chose this license because it is a copyleft license.
 Copyleft allows users to use and modify our software and, as stated on the GNU GPL website, says that "anyone who redistributes the software, with or without changes, must pass along the freedom to further copy and change it."
 As beneficiaries of free software, we would like to makes ours free as well.

 More on this particular license can be found here: https://www.gnu.org/licenses/gpl-3.0.html

+## Feedback
+### Milestone 1
+ - Introduction: good Introduction.
+However, the point of the introduction is more oriented towards being able to motivate AD and its application and science.
+It's designed to answer the question why does your work matter. (-1)
+ - `Our update: Please see the updated introduction part on the top of the document, where we talked more about the significance of our AD library in two aspects.`
+ - Background: I really love your Background, I understand what is at stake and how you are going to leverage the differentiation properties in order to simplify the differentiation of big and cool functions.
+ - How to use: Very clear, I like the way you thought through such detailed use cases in order to apprehend everything.
+ - Implementation: straightforward, you have a very good sense of how things should be implemented.
+You should not push directly code to the main branch.
+Use Pull requests